-- 5. Use an 8 or 10 mm hex key to remove the (10) M10 or (10) M12 socket head cap screws. - 6.
-Remove the Master plate
+- 5. Use a 10 or 14 mm hex key to remove the (10) M12 or (10) M16 socket head cap screws. - 6.
+Remove the Master plate.

-2.5 Tool Interface
+2.3 Tool Interface

 The Tool plate is attached to the customer's tooling.
 An interface plate can adapt the Tool plate to customer tooling.
 Alignment features (dowel holes and a recess) accurately position and bolt holes to secure the Tool plate to customer tooling.
+Custom interface plates can be supplied by ATI (refer to the application drawing).